qiboteam/qibocal/doc/source/protocols/resonator_punchout.rst

 With the resonator spectroscopy at high power we found the bare resonator frequency (also called high power frequency), but this is not the frequency that will be used to perform measurements.
-We need to find the frequency in the low power regime, where the resonator is actually coupled to the qubit.
+We need to find the frequency, where the resonator is actually coupled to the qubit.
 To do that, we first have to find the correct amplitude of the readout pulse.
 This experiment can be initially performed with a VNA, to check that everything is working and to obtain a rough estimation of the parameters to be used by the control devices.